 Facilities, Safety and Physical Plant

-Steven Maniscalco joined the college in 1996 and has recently been appointed as the Interim Chief Information Officer, responsible for providing IT services to the campus community.
+Steven Maniscalco joined the college in 1996 and was appointed the Chief Information Officer in 2019.
+He oversees IT services for the campus community.
 Steve completed his undergraduate degree from SUNY Oneonta with a dual BS in Computer Science and Chemistry.
 He has worked professionally at the college, since graduating in 1996, working in the various IT units such as Academic Computing Services, Teaching, Learning and Technology Center and IT Customer Support.
-He has provided customer focused technology services for students, faculty, and staff throughout his 22 years of experience in higher education information technology.
+He has provided customer focused technology services for students, faculty, and staff throughout his career in higher education information technology.

-Sue Clemons is an alumnus of SUNY Oneonta and began her career at the College immediately after receiving her Bachelor’s degree in Business Economics.
-She currently serves as Controller, overseeing several administrative areas including Internal Control, Business Services, Student Accounts, Accounting, and the Call Center.
+Sue Clemons is an alumna of SUNY Oneonta and began her career at the College immediately after receiving her Bachelor’s degree in Business Economics.
+She currently serves as Associate VP and Controller, overseeing several administrative areas including Internal Control, Business Services, Student Accounts, Accounting, Making Cent$ Financial Wellness Program and the Call Center.
 Her previous responsibilities at the College included grants administration and serving as Director of Student Accounts.
 As a long-term member of the campus community, she values the on-going opportunity to work with faculty, staff, and students each day.

 As Executive Director of Oneonta Auxiliary Services, Diane Williams Davidson is responsible for providing dining, bookstore, College Camp, ID/dining card, vending, Dragon Dollars, laundry, and check cashing services.
 Diane’s career at the College at Oneonta spans 28 years, during which time she served as a Residence Hall Director, Director of Conferences, Assistant Dean of Continuing Education, Director of Alumni Affairs and Executive Officer of the College at Oneonta Alumni Association, Inc. Diane earned her Bachelor’s Degree from SUNY Geneseo and her Master’s Degree from the College at Oneonta.
 She considers her greatest accomplishment to be her two children, William and Emily.